Update 4/6/17: This post has been updated so the information is current.

 The downsides: Those custom templates I mentioned above… well, they cost extra.

 AWeber is an email solution for small business marketers who don’t have a lot of time to spend on their email marketing campaigns.
 Their pricing plans start at $19/mo for up to 500 contacts.

-What Makes It Special: AWeber works really hard to live up to their claim of being the best solution for time-strapped email marketers, as I mentioned.
+What makes it special: AWeber works really hard to live up to their claim of being the best solution for time-strapped email marketers, as I mentioned.
 One of the greatest ways they do this is by offering 700+ templates.
 This huge library of templates means you’re pretty unlikely to have to do much customization.
 Pretty awesome.
-Oh, also, they offer up to 4 split tests at one time!
+Oh, also, They also offer up to four split tests at one time!
 Major brownie points.

 iContact is geared toward businesses with a smaller email database size, as evidenced by the fact that their most expensive plan is for up to 15,000 contacts.
 Plans start at $14/mo for 500 contacts.
 If you prepay annually, you will save 15%.

 What Makes It Special: iContact differentiates itself as being easy-to-use for people who have no idea how to use email marketing.
 And they succeed.
 One feature I was really impressed with was the Message Coder tool.
 This tool allows you to customize your email templates without having to know HTML.
 While most email builders have a “What You See Is What You Get” (WYSIWYG) editor, many of the other solutions on this list only allow you to customize the actual layout of the template with HTML. iContact also provides a large amount of easy to comprehend learning material, including full length articles and live/recorded webinars.